embvm/embvm-core/docs/development/developer_guide.md

 Left-align curly braces so you can see there's a matching pair.
 This also adds vertical whitespace and makes subsequent statement groups easier to read.

-### Improve readbility using whitespace
+### Improve readability using whitespace

-Readablity helps readers understand the program operation.
+Readability helps readers understand the program operation.
 Whitespace, line length, page position all affect readability.

 Whitespace can be viewed as "negative space".
 Too little whitespace makes source code dense, cluttered, and hard to understand.
 Would you be able to process a dense book for hours on end?
 No!